data-lessons/library-shell-DEPRECATED/lesson-materials/2015-09-29_Libcarp-lesson-two.md

 ______
 ### Introduction

+**SLIDE** Lib Carp schedule

+**SLIDE** Reminder of where to get help

+**SLIDE** Schedule for the session

 In this session we will introduce programming by looking at how data can be manipulated, counted, and mined using the Unix shell, a command line interface to your computer and the files it has access to.

 A Unix shell is a command-line interpreter that provides a user interface for the Linux operating system and for Unix-like systems (such as iOS).
-For Windows users, popular shells are Cygwin or Git Bash.
+For Windows users, popular shells such as Cygwin or Git Bash provide a Unix-like interface (a command line interface preferable to Windows own flavour of command line).
 This session will cover a small number of basic commands using Git Bash for Windows users, Terminal for iOS.
 These commands constitute building blocks upon which more complex commands can be constructed to fit your data or project.

 **SLIDE** The motivations for wanting to learn shell commands are many and various.
 What you can quickly learn is how to query lots of data for the information you want super fast.
-Say, for example, you have a query about the number of articles published in 2009 in academic journals whose title contains the word 'International'.
-The British Library has open data on these things, and I've prepared from that...
+Say, for example, you have a query from a reader about the number of articles published in 2009 in academic history journals whose title contains the word 'International'.
+Now you could search a database.
+Alternatively you could work directly with the relevant data.
+The British Library has open data on journal articles, and I've prepared from that...

 `wc -l 2014-01_JA.tsv`